svc333/overview/glossary/glossary.md

 {: #x2026915}

 A hierarchical structure of accounts with centralized account and billing management in a cloud environment.
 See also [billing unit](/docs/overview?topic=overview-glossary#x9308099).

+### enterprise account
+{: #x9863395}

+A unique account within an enterprise that manages users and access for account organization and enterprise billing.
+See also [account](/docs/overview?topic=overview-glossary#x2012863).

+### entitlement
+{: #x2213075}

+In software licensing, the maximum allowed allocation of capacity as determined by a license agreement.

 ### entity
 {: #x2026945}